buddypress/bp-blocks/README.md

 ![Blocks Category](https://bpdevel.files.wordpress.com/2019/07/screenshot.png)

-You're very welcome to contribute to this repository suggesting your Block Ideas or submitting Pull Requests.
+You're very welcome to contribute to this repository suggesting your Block Ideas or submitting pull requests.